Nonlocal games, synchronous correlations, and Bell inequalities

 In complete generality, correlations as given above allow arbitrary communication between Alice and Bob.
-In this paper we focus on ``nonlocal'' games, by which we mean Alice and Bob may utilize preshared information but cannot communicate once they receive their inputs $x_A,x_B$ \cite{cleve2004consequences}.
-This includes strategies corresponding to a function: once Alice and Bob have agreed to apply $f$, no further communication is required.
-To capture the notion of ``no additional communication'' we use the well-known nonsignaling conditions \cite{popescu1994quantum} defined as follows.
+Primarily we focus on \emph{nonlocal games}, by which we mean Alice and Bob may utilize preshared information (such as the EPR pair in the protocol) but cannot communicate once they receive their inputs $x_A,x_B$ \cite{cleve2004consequences}.
+Recall the well-known nonsignaling conditions \cite{popescu1994quantum}.

 \begin{definition} A correlation $p$ is \emph{nonsignaling} if it satisfies (i) for all $y_A,x_A,x_B,x_B'$

 and (ii) for all $y_B,x_B,x_A,x_A'$